Bunions; Corns; Hammertoe; Plantar fasciitis; Tarsal tunnel syndrome; Flat feet

 For certain conditions, physical therapy can be helpful.
 In severe cases, surgery may be needed.

 - Do not ignore foot pain.
 It is not normal.
-It is critical that people with diabetes see a podiatrist (foot doctor) at least once a year for a checkup.
+It is critical that people with diabetes see a medical doctor at least once a year for a checkup.

 - Alternate shoes.
 Do not wear the same pair of shoes every day.